sdiehl/wiwinwlh/tutorial.md

 ```

 Using this type and some related machinery we get a framework for building a very general set of combinators
-for working with datatypes of arbitrary structure and targets within their substucture.
+for working with datatypes of arbitrary structure and targets within their substructure.
 Some of the
 combinators are:

 Combinator      Description